ytyulkinaxway/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 **finalStatus**:

-Status text of the transaction element execution.
+Status text of the transaction element (global policy) execution.
+Only written after all policies have been executed.
+Initialized to "null".
+Possible values: "Pass", "Fail", or "Error".

 The following example shows the JSON format used for an HTTP `transaction` event with a service context and inbound and outbound transaction legs: